isomerpages/nlb-biblioasia/pages/test2.md

 For our listeners who want to learn more about the period you write about, can you recommend us three history resources that you used?

 Rachel
-Okay, so I'm gonna name <i>Singapore Biography</i> by Mark Frost and Yu-Mei Balasingamchow.
+Okay, so I'm gonna name [*Singapore: A Biography*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=13229116) by Mark Frost and Yu-Mei Balasingamchow.
 Do they have to be nonfiction?

 Gek Han
 Anything.

 Rachel
 Anything?
-Okay, and then Jeremy Tiang's novel <i>State of Emergency</i>.
+Okay, and then Jeremy Tiang's novel [*State of Emergency*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202785218).

 Gek Han
 I love that one.

 Rachel
 Yeah, it's fantastic.
-And then another novel kind of related, I guess is Isa Kamari's <i>Rawa</i>.
+And then another novel kind of related, I guess is Isa Kamari's [<i>Rawa</i>](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200156800).
 And I've actually have an extensive acknowledgments section for many of the books that inspired me that I relied on.
 I can name many more, actually.
 But you said three.
 Maybe I name a few.
 And then you can go check.
-I also really enjoyed <i>Lee's Lieutenants</i> by Lam Peng Er and Kevin Tan.
-And then there was another one, <i>The Politics of Landscape in Singapore</i> by Brenda Yeoh and Lily Kong.
+I also really enjoyed [*Lee's Lieutenants*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202983783) by Lam Peng Er and Kevin Tan.
+And then there was another one, [*The Politics of Landscapes in Singapore*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=11772279) by Brenda Yeoh and Lily Kong.
 I really liked that.
-That was fascinating. <i>My Grandfather's Road</i> by Neil Kim Sang, which is kind of a memoir, a really short memoir that was about also related to resettlement and land reclamation.
+That was fascinating. [*My Grandfather's Road*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=202400794) by Neo Kim Seng, which is kind of a memoir, a really short memoir that was about also related to resettlement and land reclamation.
 Yeah, and many, many more in the acknowledgments.

 Gek Han
 Okay.
 And now we've come to the part on quickfire questions.
 So don't think too much.
 One word answer.
 Which historical figure would you like to have dinner with?

 Rachel
-In Singapore or in all over?
-Anywhere in the world?
+In Singapore or anywhere in the world?
 Okay.
 Wow.
 This is terrible.
 Because I'm actually very bad at history.

 Gek Han
 Okay in Singapore, then.